What Is Charcot Arthropathy?

 or ostectomy (removal of bony prominence that could cause an ulcer).

 living.
-Regular lifelong follow-up is required with a specialist.
+Regular lifelong follow-up with a foot and ankle orthopaedic surgeon is required.

 Risks and Complications